-(1) The alternative is an interim measure and will become part of a total remedial action that will attain the applicable or relevant and appropriate federal or state requirement;

-(2) Compliance with the requirement will result in greater risk to human health and the environment than other alternatives;

-(3) Compliance with the requirement is technically impracticable from an engineering perspective;

-(4) The alternative will attain a standard of performance that is equivalent to that required under the otherwise applicable standard, requirement, or limitation through use of another method or approach;

-(5) With respect to a state requirement, the state has not consistently applied, or demonstrated the intention to consistently apply, the promulgated requirement in similar circumstances at other remedial actions within the state; or

-(6) For Fund-financed response actions only, an alternative that attains the ARAR will not provide a balance between the need for protection of human health and the environment at the site and the availability of Fund monies to respond to other sites that may present a threat to human health and the environment.
+- (1) The alternative is an interim measure and will become part of a total remedial action that will attain the applicable or relevant and appropriate federal or state requirement; - (2) Compliance with the requirement will result in greater risk to human health and the environment than other alternatives; - (3) Compliance with the requirement is technically impracticable from an engineering perspective; - (4) The alternative will attain a standard of performance that is equivalent to that required under the otherwise applicable standard, requirement, or limitation through use of another method or approach; - (5) With respect to a state requirement, the state has not consistently applied, or demonstrated the intention to consistently apply, the promulgated requirement in similar circumstances at other remedial actions within the state; or - (6) For Fund-financed response actions only, an alternative that attains the ARAR will not provide a balance between the need for protection of human health and the environment at the site and the availability of Fund monies to respond to other sites that may present athreat to human health and the environment.

+Which waivers do you have experience with at your site?
+A. Interim Measures B. Greater Risk to Health and Environment C. Technical Impracticability Group Poll D. Equivalent Standard of Performance E. Inconsistent Application of State Requirements F. Fund Balancing (does not apply to Federal Facility Sites) FEDERAL FACILITIES TRAINING Interim Measures ☐ This waiver can apply when the remedial action selected is only Example: part of a total remedial action that A groundwater alternative for will attain such level or standard hydraulic containment will of control when completed not attain MCLs, but is an (CERCLA § 121(d)(4)(A)) interim measure that will become part of a total remedial action.

-This waiver can apply when the remedial action selected is only part of a total remedial action that will attain such level or standard of control when completed (CERCLA 121(d)(4)(A)).
+This waiver can apply when the remedial action selected is only part of a total remedial action that will attain such level or standard of control when completed (CERCLA $\S121(d)(4)(A)$).
 Also cited as "The alternative is an interim measure and will become part of a total remedial action that will attain the applicable or relevant and appropriate federal or state requirement" (300.430(f)(1)(ii)(C)(1).